Skip to content

 Ablation Study

-Configuration mIoU↑ AbsRel↓ Note
+Configuration mIoU↑ AbsRel↓ Insights

-Full model 0.64–0.70 0.03–0.06 Cross-attention + cross-view supervision
+Full model 0.64-0.70 0.03-0.06 Cross-attention + Cross-view supervision

-w/o MV attention 0.26–0.44 0.10–0.15 Removing cross-view attention drastically degrades consistency
+w/o MV attention 0.26-0.44 0.10-0.15 Consistency drops significantly without cross-view attention

-SVD baseline RGB only, no 3D supervision
+SVD baseline RGB only, lacks 3D supervision

 Key Findings

-• Cross-view attention is critical for 3D consistency: removing it drops mIoU from 0.70 to 0.41 (Task 1).
+• Cross-view attention is critical for 3D consistency; its removal reduces mIoU from 0.70 to 0.41.

 Highlights & Insights